 The company’s four-inch body size, Angle-Line Strainers have CRN within Canadian provinces Manitoba, Alberta, and Ontario; more to come

-SUN PRAIRIE, Wisc., March 16, 2020 – Sani-Matic Inc., a Wisconsin-based manufacturer of sanitary process cleaning equipment and components, has received Canadian Registration Numbers (CRN) for its four-inch body size, Angle-Line Strainers.
+SUN PRAIRIE, Wisc. – Sani-Matic Inc., a Wisconsin-based manufacturer of sanitary process cleaning equipment and components, has received Canadian Registration Numbers (CRN) for its four-inch body size, Angle-Line Strainers.
 The strainers have received CRN within the Canadian provinces Alberta, Manitoba, and Ontario.

 Sani-Matic provides a variety of finishes, connection sizes, and options within its Angle-Line Strainer offering.
 All four-inch, Angle-Line Strainers have CRN, except those with a butt weld connection type, and magnetic trap, sight glass, or drain port options.